Siddika Kabir

-Siddika Kabir (May 7, 1931 – January 31, 2012) was a Bangladeshi nutritionist, academic, cookbook author, and cooking show television host.
-A professor, Kabir hosted, and guest starred in numerous television shows featuring Bangladeshi cuisine, including Siddiqua Kabir's Recipe on NTV Bangla.
+Siddika Kabir (7 May 1931 – 31 January 2012) was a Bangladeshi nutritionist, academic, cookbook author, and cooking show television host.
+A professor, Kabir hosted, and guest starred in television shows featuring Bangladeshi cuisine, including Siddiqua Kabir's Recipe on NTV Bangla.

 Early life and education

-Kabir was born in Dhaka, on May 7, 1931.
-She was the second of her parents' six children.
-She lost her father at the age of 17.
-She attended college for mathematics and received a master's degree in the subject.
-With a scholarship from the Ford Foundation, she obtained her second master's degree in Food, Nutrition and Institutional Administration from Oklahoma State University in 1963.
+Kabir was born in Dhaka, on 7 May 1931.
+She was the second the six children.
+Her father died when she was 17.
+She attended college for mathematics and received a master's degree.
+With a scholarship from the Ford Foundation, she obtained her second master's degree in food, nutrition and institutional administration from Oklahoma State University in 1963.

 Career

 Kabir began her teaching career in 1957 by joining the mathematics department of Eden Girls' College in Azimpur, Dhaka.
 She joined the nutrition department of College of Home Economics, Azimpur, Dhaka, from where she retired as the principal in 1993.

 Kabir appeared in her first television cooking show in 1966, leading a long career in numerous cooking shows as a presenter and guest.
 She also authored cookbooks, including "Ranna Khaddya Pushti", and "Bangladesh Curry Cookbook."
 Her career further led to consultant work for major foreign and Bangladeshi consumer food brands, such as Radhuni, Dano, and Nestlé.

 Kabir received several awards from the food and television industries, including the Sheltech Award in 2009.